-- Where available, the WBS is used as a basis for the development of the schedule structure
+- When available, the WBS is used as a basis for the development of the schedule structure.

 - Level 1 and 2 schedules are normally developed as part of the pre-feasibility studies to determine the viability of the project.

-- Only Mega projects will have a fully maintained Level 1 and Level 2 schedule.
-Smaller project typically only have a Level 2 schedule.
+- Only Mega projects will have fully maintained Level 1 and Level 2 schedules.
+A smaller project typically only has a Level 2 schedule.

 Now you knew the different types of schedules, are you interested to know how to create the schedule itself?
 We have interesting planning courses for different planning levels, check it now: Planning Courses